ldrobnik/10dlc/docs/10dlc.md

 #### Quick registration

 You can only choose quick registration if you're a sole proprietor without an [EIN](https://www.irs.gov/businesses/employer-identification-number) (or tax ID for companies outside the US).
-This process requires you to provide fewer details than standard registration but limits you to a single 10DLC phone number with low messaging throughput.
+This process requires you to provide fewer details than standard registration but limits you to a single 10DLC phone number with low message throughput.

 #### Standard registration

 If you're a business with an EIN or tax ID (such as an LLC or corporation), you must choose standard registration.
 This process requires detailed company information but offers higher throughput.
-You can have up to fifty 10DLC campaigns, with up to forty-five 10DLC phone numbers per campaign.
+You can create up to fifty 10DLC campaigns, with up to forty-five 10DLC phone numbers per campaign.

 ### Registering your brand